-Now Oliver has a different make of trike, so I feel like I’m quite a strong position to talk about the pros and cons of the SmarTrike having tested out some other makes.
+Now Bear has a different make of trike, so I feel like I’m quite a strong position to talk about the pros and cons of the SmarTrike having tested out some other makes.

-The SmarTrike 5 in 1 Recliner Infinity trike is actually really cosy.
+We took the SmartTrike on a family day out at Cholmondeley Castle, where there is a range of different terrain.
+We knew we were going to be there all day so we were really glad that The SmarTrike 5 in 1 Recliner Infinity trike is really cosy.
 The padding in the seat and the reclining feature means that even my baby – who appears to have an allergy to sleep – has slept in his SmarTrike.

 The parent bag is particularly helpful, this is attached to the top of the handle and is a great size for fitting things like phone, keys and purse.
 The multi-purpose bag is a great feature and fits everything we need for a day trip, meaning we no longer need to carry around the changing bag.
 Yippee!

 The trike does have foot pedals, which are meant to fit a baby from 10 months.
 Monkey turns one in a couple of weeks, isn’t a small baby and he is still nowhere near reaching the pedals.
 That said, he does just rest them on the front wheel cover, so it doesn’t seem to be that much of a problem.